What you will study

 - become familiar with multimedia tools that aid information searching, collection, annotation, and collaboration

 - present your findings in a variety of forms from concise summaries through reports to structured essay-style arguments.

 Such skills and attributes are highly valued by employers and can be applied to a wide variety of contexts.

 While open to anyone with an interest in the issues covered, this module has particular vocational relevance to those working, or wanting to work, in the environment field.
-You will gain knowledge and understanding of both global and local environmental issues of direct interest to employers (for example water managements systems, climate science, and low carbon technologies), and be able to apply this to problem solving within public or professional contexts, including informing policy debates and report writing.
-You will work in a variety of settings, both independently and collaboratively with colleagues from diverse backgrounds, which will allow you to demonstrate effective communication skills and adaptability.
-Finally, you will learn to consider how matters of distribution, fairness, and social justice shape environmental issues and might be incorporated into sustainable environmental practice.
+You'll gain knowledge and understanding of both global and local environmental issues of direct interest to employers (for example, water management systems, climate science, and low-carbon technologies) and be able to apply this to problem solving within public or professional contexts, including informing policy debates and report writing.
+You'll work in a variety of settings, both independently and collaboratively with colleagues from diverse backgrounds, which will allow you to demonstrate effective communication skills and adaptability.
+Finally, you'll learn to consider how matters of distribution, fairness, and social justice shape environmental issues and might be incorporated into sustainable environmental practice.